oicr-gsi/gatk3/workflow-gatk-genotype-gvcfs/README.md

 Parameter | Description
 ---|---
-identifier | The prefix for all output files input_files | The comma-separated absolute paths of the input BAM and BAI files
+identifier | The prefix for all output files input_files | The comma-separated absolute paths of the input GVCF and TBI files

 #####Optional: